Custom Dynamic Secrets

 • gateway-url: Akeyless Gateway Configuration Manager URL (port 8000).

-• create-sync-url: The URL of an endpoint that implements the /sync/create method.
+• create-sync-url: URL of an endpoint that implements the POST /sync/create operation.

-• revoke-sync-url: The URL of an endpoint that implements the /sync/revoke method.
+• revoke-sync-url: URL of an endpoint that implements the POST /sync/revoke operation.

-• rotate-sync-url: The URL of an endpoint that implements the /sync/rotate method.
+• rotate-sync-url: URL of an endpoint that implements the POST /sync/rotate operation.

-You can find the complete list of parameters for this command in the CLI Reference - Dynamic Secrets section.
+You can find the complete list of parameters for this command in CLI Reference - Dynamic Secrets.

 Note

-To start working with dynamic secrets from the Akeyless Console, you need to configure the Gateway URL thus enabling communication between the Akeyless SaaS and the Akeyless Gateway.
+To work with Dynamic Secrets from the Akeyless Console, you must configure the Gateway URL to enable communication between the Akeyless SaaS and the Akeyless Gateway.

-You can find examples of custom dynamic secret implementations in this GitHub Repository.
+You can find examples of custom dynamic secret implementations in the custom-producer GitHub repository.

-The repository includes sample authentication code, deployment examples (using a docker image, or AWS Lambda function, or similar) and actual dynamic secret implementations, such as Let’s Encrypt.
+The repository includes sample authentication code, deployment examples (for example, using a Docker image or an AWS Lambda function), and implementations such as Let’s Encrypt.